Can a contract be terminated if the effects of COVID-19 have prevented performance?

 When faced with a breach of contract which gives a right to terminate (be that under the express terms or at common law), the innocent party has a choice: either it can exercise that right and terminate, or it can affirm and let the contract continue.

-Postponing the decision as to whether to terminate or not until the COVID-19 situation improves or until restrictions are lifted is a very risky option, and not one to entertain if the innocent party will be required to fulfil its contractual obligations in the interim.
-If the innocent party does continue to fulfil its contractual obligations, it may be taken to have affirmed the contract by its conduct.
-Even if that is not the case, the innocent party may still be running the risk that if it later tries to rely on the earlier breach as the basis for terminating the contract, the party in breach is likely to assert that the contract had been affirmed and the innocent party lost its right to terminate.
+Postponing the decision as to whether to terminate or not is a very risky option, and not one to entertain if the innocent party will be required to fulfil its contractual obligations in the interim.
+If the innocent party does continue to fulfil its contractual obligations as we emerge from lockdown, it may be taken to have affirmed the contract by its conduct.
+Even if that is not the case, the innocent party may still be running the risk that if it tries to rely on a breach which occurred during lockdown as the basis for terminating the contract as the restrictions begin to ease, the party in breach is likely to assert that the contract has been affirmed and the innocent party lost its right to terminate.

 Compliance with contractual termination/variation provisions